MADStudioNU/the-pulter-project/README.md

 ### Production Instance
 [![CI/CD](https://github.com/MADStudioNU/the-pulter-project/actions/workflows/ci-cd.yml/badge.svg?branch=master)](https://github.com/MADStudioNU/the-pulter-project/actions/workflows/ci-cd.yml)

-Branch `master` is deployed to the [AWS S3 production site](https://pulterproject.northwestern.edu/#poems) upon review of the staging site and a sign-off from @sergei-kalugin, @emwitty or @lhn4977.
+Branch `master` is deployed to the [AWS S3 production site](https://pulterproject.northwestern.edu/#poems) upon review of the staging site and a sign-off from @emwitty or @lhn4977.

 ## Current Delta
 This keeps track of an important difference between deployments.
 Below is the content published on the preview site but _not_ on the production site.